- Important Dates

-The renewal and room picks process allows current residential students (or students who lived on-campus just prior to participating in a Notre Dame-sponsored off-campus program) the ability to renew their on-campus housing for the upcoming academic year.
+The renewal and room picks process allows current students the ability to renew their on-campus housing for the upcoming academic year.
 Every student taking part in this process is assumed to be returning to their current residence hall for the next year, but there are options for students to change their residence hall (see the Hall Transfer and Float for Single processes below).
 Wherever you decide you would like to live, the renewal and room picks process is the method by which a student must secure their housing for the upcoming year.

-Students Currently Living On-Campus: Applications for Fall 2020 will be available on February 7 at Home Under the Dome and are due by February 20.
+Students Currently Living On-Campus: Applications for 2021-22 will be available on March 4 at Home Under the Dome and are due by March 10.

 Current students are asked to answer several items as a part of the housing application: